nurujjamanpollob/Four-K-Pixel-Backend/README.md

 # Four-K-Pixel-Backend
 Backend of 4K Pixel application - Under Development!

-This README.md will update shortly when the project gets CRUD functionality.
+This<b> README.md</b> will update shortly when the project gets CRUD functionality.